denismaua/kpu/README.md

 **THIS CODE IS PROVIDED "AS-IS".
 USE AT YOUR OWN RISK.**

-This package is released so that others can reproduce the experiments in the paper, and potentially use the algorithms in further work.
+This package is released so that others can reproduce the experiments in the paper, and potentially use the algorithms in other work.
 You can contact-me for simple questions, but please do not expect to get real support from me.

 INSTALLATION
 ------------

-Simply clone the repository.
-It is highly advisable to run the scripts with the Pypy interpreter instead of the standard Python intepreter.
+Simply clone the repository (or download a compressed version). *It is highly advisable to run the scripts with the Pypy interpreter instead of the standard Python intepreter*.
 Check [pypy.org](http://pypy.org "Pypy") for info on downloading and installing PyPy.

 USAGE
 -----